 The comic was on extended hiatus for several years due legal issues related to the licensing of the comic.
 Those issues were eventually resolved and the comic resumed regular updates in May 2015.

 What were you doing all that time?
 Why didn’t you just keep working on The Meek?

-I wish more than anything that I had been able to continue work.
-The hiatus sucked major balls and I regret the circumstances surrounding it every day.
-To avoid this situation in the future The Meek will likely remain creator-owned for the rest of its life; thank you to everyone who stuck out the hiatus with me and came back to read the adventure.
+I was unable to update in order to re-acquire my license.
+The hiatus took a major toll on me and I regret the circumstances surrounding it every day.
+To avoid this situation in the future The Meek will likely remain creator-owned for the rest of its life.

 What do you do for a living now?

 In the past I worked as a science teacher and then an art lead in the games industry, then transitioned to back freelance to work on comics, games and illustration for various clients.
 I currently make comics full-time webcomics thanks to my readers.
 If you have a buck or two to spare, you can definitely throw in and help us all to drown in comics.

 Is The Meek being published?
 Where can I buy The Meek in book form?

 The next book, Volume 2, will likely be crowdfunded in late 2019.

 Can I buy Meek stuff?
 Where is your merch?